sillygoose/sbhistory/README.md

     `fine history `is the inverter(s) total Wh meter recorded at 5 minute periods throughout the day:

-        InfluxDB total Wh schema:

         _measurement    production
         _inverter       inverter name(s), site
-        _field          total_wh
+        _field          total_wh (Wh)

-    Like the daily_history, production for a period is just a subtraction.
+    Like `daily_history`, production for a period is just a subtraction.
 But if you want to see the power in watts for a period you have to do some math.
 See the Flux `irradiance` script for how this is accomplished.

     NOTE: There is only limited production history stored on an inverter.